r4nd0mD3v3l0p3r/LiberPrimusSolver/README.md

 ## How it works

 the program reads an input file ( by default the unsolved pages of the Liber Primus ) and apply the translator you chose to them.
-Translator here means both ciphers, various operations ( e.g. shift ) and modified versions of known ciphers ( e.g. an atbash cipher followed by a shift ).
+Translator here means both ciphers, various operations ( e.g. shift ) and modified versions of known ciphers ( e.g. an Atbash cipher followed by a shift ).
 Use the config.json file to configure the program.

 Each time you launch the program, **it will overwrite the previous result of the selected translator**.